nader-hachana/ETL-Pipeline-with-Airflow/README.md

 >airflow dags trigger  [-v or --verbose] ETL_Pipeline

 # Visualize the result on the terminal
->airflow dags show podcast_summary
+>airflow dags show ETL_Pipeline

 # Save the Dag graph as an image on the local directory
 >sudo apt-get install graphviz
->airflow dags show podcast_summary --save podcast_summary.png
+>airflow dags show podcast_summary --save ETL_Pipeline.png